UAE Banking Fees Compared: ENBD vs Mashreq vs RAKBank (2026)

 • International wire: AED 60 per transaction

-• No branch access — everything through the app
+• No branch access because everything runs through the app

 Mashreq Neo is genuinely useful for individuals who are comfortable managing finances through an app.
 The absence of a minimum balance is a real differentiator for people whose income fluctuates month to month.